 Children/youth may not be eligible for services without appropriate documentation.
-Children/youth who have special diets due to religious reasons must have a representative fromtheir religious institution provide a statement specifying which foods should be eliminated as well as allowable substitutions.
+Children/youth who have special diets due to religious reasons must have a representative from their religious institution provide a statement specifying which foods should be eliminated as well as allowable substitutions.
+SDS are valid for three years with annual parent/ guardian signature confirming no change in child's condition.
 For more information, please contact Parent Central Services.

-Medical Action Plan (MAP):

-Maintaining the health and safety of every participating child/youth in CYS programs is of utmost importance.
-If the child/youth has a medical condition/diagnosis, such as allergies or asthma, that may require him/her to take medication while participating in an activity, the parent/guardian will be asked to complete a Medical Action Plan (MAP).
-Medical Action Plans (MAPs, 7625-3 or Tool #2) are valid for one year or until notified of health status changes, based on the date signed by physician (MAPs) or APHN (7625-3, or Tool #2).
-This plan is completed by the child's/youth's health care provider to ensure CYS staff is aware of the propermedication and the necessary course of treatment for the child/youth.
+Medical Action Plan (MAP): Maintaining the health and safety of every participating child/youth in CYS programs is of utmost importance.
+If the child/youth has a medical condition/diagnosis, such as allergies or asthma, that may require him/her to take medication while participating in an activity, the parent/guardian will be asked to complete a MAP.
+MAPs, 7625-3 or Tool #2 are valid for one year or until notified of health status changes, based on the date signed by a physician or APHN.
+This plan is completed by the child's/youth's health care provider to ensure CYS staff is aware of the proper medication and the necessary course of treatment for the child/youth.